Young foals can commonly have crooked legs (either front, hind or both), otherwise known as Angular Limb Deviation or Deformity (ALD).

 - Stall rest +/- short amounts of controlled handwalking

-- Daily monitoring of the affected limb(s) for heat, swelling, lameness on a daily basis
+- Daily monitoring of the affected limb(s) for correction in addition to heat, swelling, lameness

-- Regular bandage changes until skin suture removal
+- Maintaining a bandage over the surgical site until skin suture removal (10-14 days after surgery)

 - Repeat radiographs to verify complete correction of the deviation

-- Screw or screws and wires must be surgically removed as soon as a visual correction of the deviation has occurred
+- Removal of screws and wires as soon as a visual correction of the deviation has occurred

 Minor post-op complications can include: